Cocktails

 - What does a Sazerac taste like?

-- Sazerac has a flavour profile featuring Spice, Sugar, Anise, Sweet.
+- Sazerac has a flavour profile featuring Spice, Anise, Sweet, Bitter.
 The exact taste varies depending on the brands and measures used.

 - What food goes well with a Sazerac?

-- Sazerac pairs well with BBQ, Chocolate, Olives.
+- Sazerac pairs well with BBQ, Steak, Grilled Meat.
 The pairing is based on complementary flavour profiles from the recipe's ingredients.

 - How strong is a Sazerac?

 - The Sazerac has an ABV of approximately 40.2%.
 That's approximately 1.63 US standard drinks.
-A standard serving contains 176 calories, 2.9g sugar, 3.1g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 176 kcal, 2.9g sugar, 3.1g carbs.
+Strength varies depending on the exact measures and ingredients used.

 - When is a Sazerac typically served?